Juliicheng/PythonInMininet/README.md

 # PythonInMininet
-Practise of python coding, working in Mininet enviornment
+Practise of python coding, working in Mininet enviornment, Ryu controller.

-This very first practise of me will use mininet to creat a network with four full-meshed routers and each one connected to one switch, each switch conneced with 2 hosts.

-To controll this network, a built-in mininet controller will do the job.
-All routers will be configured manually at this stage.
+A 3-floor office campus network design.
+Using mininet to build the SDN solution for this project.

+Around 200 end points with multiple MLS as the distribution layer.
+Two routers as the internet gateway.

+Ryu controller is used in this project to enable routing, firewall, and monitoring function.